REMOTE-I

 Can workforce visibility improve?

-Evaluate whether managers gain a clearer view of radiographer availability, staffing requests and assignment status.
+Evaluate whether managers gain a clearer view of radiographer availability, staffing requests and assignment status across the service.

 Can staffing workflow become more structured?